AlonzoBarnett/RcurlAWS/README.md

 ```

+### awsRestRequest Example

 awsRequest is the low level function that specialized service handlers use.
-This is similar to how AWS SDKs have specific modules for each service.
+Spirit of design is similar to how AWS SDKs have specific modules for each service.
 As a generic function, awsRestRequest, can be used to make most AWS Rest-ful API requests.

 The default parameters are setup to GET an object from S3.
-Test this out by listing objects in a public bucket.
+The below example uses public data stored in AWS S3.
+The examle object is from the [Global Database of Events, Language and Tone (GDELT) "GDELT"](https://registry.opendata.aws/gdelt/).

 ```R